nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p171 -->
 - Resources - we can give of our resources.
 Most commonly today this is probably giving financially to the church and to ministries (not just the “institution”, but those in need in the church).
-Giving money is useful, because the church can buy needed resources with it, but people have given their physical resources beyond money, for example extra homes, clothing, cars, food, building materials, tools, etc. In <span class="x-scripture" data-type="ref" data-book="Acts" data-chapter="4" data-verses="32-35" data-lang="en" data-version="NKJV">Acts 4:32-35</span> we see an example of early believers giving freely, sharing proceeds from sale of extra lands and homes and giving so that ‘none had need’.
+Giving money is useful, because the church can buy needed resources with it, but people have given their physical resources beyond money, for example extra homes, clothing, cars, food, building materials, tools, etc. In <span class="x-scripture" data-type="ref" data-book="ACT" data-chapter="4" data-verses="32-35" data-lang="en" data-version="NKJV">Acts 4:32-35</span> we see an example of early believers giving freely, sharing proceeds from sale of extra lands and homes and giving so that ‘none had need’.

 <!-- p172 -->